 This is the journey of motherhood.
 It teaches us things and challenges us to the core.
 The good news is, we’re in it together.

-You can read more about my postpartum journey here.
+You can read more about my postpartum journey here and my second birth + PPD story here.